Although the damage to the piano in the picture above was

 instrument may have reached a condition where it cannot be

-For an excellent article on how a church or an institution can
+how a church or an institution can avoid donations of

-article.
-These guidelines are intended for a church, school, or
+only for a church, school, or non-profit organization, but are

 Sample Guidelines for the Donation of Used Pianos: